CERT/CC

 EXAMPLES

-To print out a set of IP's with exactly one tcp record during the time period, use:
+To print a list of source IP addresses that appeared in exactly one TCP record during the first 12 hours of 2003-Sep-01, use:

 --proto=6 --pass=stdout \

-In general, to print out record information, use rwaddrcount with --print-rec
+In general, to print out record information, use rwaddrcount with --print-recs

 --proto=6 --pass=stdout \